Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Introduction

-NGC 4490 is a late-type spiral galaxy currently interacting with the irregular galaxy NGC 4485.
-Located at a distance of approximately 7.8 Mpc \citep{Tully1988a}, this pair represents one of the nearest examples of an interacting galaxy system.
-Their ongoing interaction is known to trigger active star formation, at a constant rate of $\sim 4.7$\,M$_{\sun}$\,yr$^{-1}$ \citep{Clemens1999, Clemens2002}, making this system an ideal laboratory for studying ULX populations.
-This vigorous star formation is likely responsible for the development of an extensive neutral hydrogen (HI) envelope encompassing the galaxy.
-NGC 4490 has been observed multiple times in X-rays, beginning with \textit{ROSAT} \citep{Read1997, Roberts2000}. \citet{Roberts2002} studied the C1 \textit{Chandra} observation to resolve X-ray sources in the galaxy, identifying 6 ULXs and a total of 36 X-ray sources.
-We adopt the ULX nomenclature of \citet{Fridriksson2008}, who catalogued 8 ULXs (ULX-1 through ULX-8) and 38 discrete X-ray sources.
+This ongoing interaction of NGC 4490/85 is known to trigger active star formation, at a constant rate of $\sim 4.7$\,M$_{\sun}$\,yr$^{-1}$ \citep{Clemens1999, Clemens2002}, making this system an ideal laboratory for studying ULX populations.
+This interaction-driven star formation is likely responsible for the development of an extensive neutral hydrogen (HI) envelope encompassing the galaxy.
+NGC 4490 has been observed multiple times in X-rays, beginning with \textit{ROSAT} \citep{Read1997, Roberts2000}. \citet{Roberts2002} studied the C1 \textit{Chandra} observation (see Table~\ref{ObservationTable}) to resolve X-ray sources in the galaxy, identifying 6 ULXs and a total of 36 X-ray sources. \citet{richings_hot_2010} examined the diffuse hot interstellar medium of NGC~4490 and catalogued the discrete X-ray source population using the first three \textit{Chandra} observations (C1--C3).
+This diffuse soft X-ray emission is also visible in the merged images presented in Figure~\ref{fig:NGC-4490}.
+We adopt the ULX nomenclature of \citet{Fridriksson2008}, who catalogued 8 ULXs (ULX-1 through ULX-8) and 38 discrete X-ray sources based on C1-C3 and \textit{ROSAT}.